paupowpow/p2pkit-quickstart-android/README.md

 # p2pkit.io (beta) Quickstart

+#### A hyperlocal interaction toolkit
-Rocket science in candy wrap!
-With just a few lines of code, p2pkit packs a punch by enabling you to accurately discover and directly message users nearby!
+p2pkit is an easy to use SDK that bundles together several discovery technologies kung-fu style!
+With just a few lines of code, p2pkit enables you to accurately discover and directly message users nearby.

 ### Table of Contents